bdolan55/CI_PP2_rock_paper_scissors/README.md

 ### User Stories

 #### First-time User
-1. As a first time user, I want to find out information about DND Group.
+1. As a first time user, I want to find understand the rules to the Game.
-2. As a first time user, I want to be find out information on Company Personnel.
+2. As a first time user, I want to add my name into game to make it a more personal experience.
-3. As a first time user, I want to see past project completed, Project size and Images of works.
+3. As a first time user, I want to be able to see the current score in the match.
-4. As a first time user, I want to be able to easily navigate throughout the site and find what information i need easily.
+4. As a first time user, I want to be notified when I win, lose or draw a hand and a game.
+5. As a first time user, I want to have the ability to reset game if I want.

 #### Returning User
-5. As a returning user, I want to see where DND Office is located.
-6. As a returning user, I want to see what types of work DND can provide me a client.
+5. As a returning user, I want a reminder on the game rules.
-7. As a returning user, I want to see links to the Organisations social sites.
+6. As a returning user, I want to enjoy the game like the first time I visited ther site.
-8. As a returning user, I want to know how to get in touch with DND Group and Contact details.

 #### Site Owner
-9. As the site owner, Provide details of what services DND Group provides to the Office fitout Industry.
+7. As the site owner, Provide clear details on how to play the game.
+8. As the site owner, Provide the ability to insert your name into the game to make it more interactive the player.
+9. As the site owner, Provide a user frindly interface and enjoyable experience.
-10. As the site owner, Provide information on Company Organisational Structure and Employee Profiles.
+10. As the site owner, Provide the ability to see the score in the current match.
-11. As the site owner, Provide company Case Studies - Information on Projects completed and Image.
+11. As the site owner, Provide clear indication on who wins , losses or draw the hand.
-12. As the site owner, Provide contact details and How to get in touch for further information.
+12. As the site owner, Provide clear indication on who wins , losses or draw the match.
-13. As the site owner, Provide company office location and Map.
 ---

 ## Design